SWP-Team-46/Traffic-Proccessor/reports/week6/README.md

 17. Due to customer feedback [PBI-11](https://github.com/SWP-Team-46/Traffic-Proccessor/issues/121) was created

-18. **Explanation of feedback not yet addressed**
-    All feedback has been addressed
+18. All customer feedback has been addressed

 19. **[Roadmap](/docs/roadmap.md)**